 California Right to Work Laws

 So-called "right-to-work laws" protect the rights of non-union workers to find and secure employment.
 But since unions contract with employers (including state and local governments), such laws attempt to strike a balance by prohibiting both employers and unions from denying a job based on union status.
-In California, right to work laws do not exist.
+Critics of these laws insist their sole purpose is to discourage labor union membership, since employees in states with right-to-work laws still enjoy the rights and benefits won by unions without having to pay dues.

 |Code Section||No statutory provisions|